 Have a nighttime ritual

 Bedtime routines aren’t just for kids.
 Having a consistent routine that helps you wind down in the evening can be the key to letting your mind and body know that it’s nearing time to sleep.
 If your bedtime is normally 10pm, the first few days of the Spring changeover may have you wide awake until 11pm.
 Try prepping yourself for sleep from 9pm – dim the lights and avoid screen time to let your body produce sleep-inducing melatonin.
 If you need something to keep you occupied so that you’re not tempted to pick up your phone or turn on the TV, try reading a book, listening to a podcast, or having a warm shower.
-For more hacks to improve your sleep, learn how you sleep, here.

 Take time to digest

 It’s important to give your body ample time to digest before you go to bed so that a full belly doesn’t interfere with your quality of sleep.
 With the change in time you might be feeling hungry earlier or later than you usually would.
 This is particularly troublesome when we put our clocks forward, as if you would normally eat at 7:30pm, you might not feel hungry until 8:30pm – an hour closer to your bedtime.
 Try to put your hunger aside, and use the clock as your source of truth.
 This will help to sync your body with the clock more efficiently and protect the quality of your sleep at the same time.
-If you want to be extra prepared, you can even try this healthy recipe to help you sleep.